Covid 19 coronavirus - Latest case numbers; are we ready to lift lockdown?

+Prime Minister Jacinda Ardern made the announcement at this afternoon's daily coronavirus update, accompanied by Director General of Health Ashley Bloomfield.

+When asked if we were likely to stay in level 4 for another week until contact tracing is at gold standard, Arden said "we are not going to get into hypotheticals".

-There are nine new coronavirus cases in New Zealand and one new death.
+Bloomfield said there had been nine new coronavirus cases in New Zealand and one new death.

-The death is of a man in Invercargill at home who was linked to the Bluff wedding cluster.
-It is believed to be the first coronavirus-related death not in hospital.
+The death brings the total toll to 12 and is of a man in Invercargill at home who was linked to the Bluff wedding cluster.
+It is the first coronavirus death in the community.

-Prime Minister Jacinda Ardern is giving a stocktake of the country with one day left until she decides whether to lift or extend the four-week nationwide lockdown.

-Director General of Health Ashley Bloomfield is also providing the latest number of new cases of Covid-19.
+The man, aged in his 70s, died in his Kingswell home on Tuesday evening.
+The Bluff wedding cluster has been connected to more than 90 cases, including the death of the groom's father.

+Bloomfield said it was important to get a good understanding of the death so a post-mortem was ordered - leading to the delay in confirmation that it was Covid-related.

 The new cases are made up of four confirmed cases and five probable cases.